Self-guided Sightseeing Tour #8 in Lyon, France

 Monument aux morts de l'île du Souvenir

-The war memorial on the island of Souvenir is a war memorial dedicated to the victims of the First World War located on the island of Souvenir, in the Park de la Tête-d'Or in Lyon in France.
+The war memorial on Île du Souvenir is a war memorial dedicated to the victims of World War I, located on Île du Souvenir in the Parc de la Tête-d'Or in Lyon, France.

 Show sight on map